Filimoa/Filimoa/README.md

 ### Hey!
 I'm Sergey Filimonov 👋

-I'm a data scientist currently working at Honda with a passion for open source software and snowboarding.
+I'm a data scientist currently working at Honda with a passion for coding, startups and snowboarding.

 I like to build things with Python ML frameworks, SQL databases, JavaScript (want to learn TypeScript), modern backend APIs, and modern frontend frameworks. 🤖